sandialabs/toyplot/docs/contributing.rst

     $ cd toyplot
     $ python docs/setup.py

-Note that the tutorial documentation is written as an IPython notebook, so the docs/setup.py script requires IPython so it can convert the notebook into a restructured text file for inclusion with the rest of the documentation.
+Note that significant subsets of the documentation are written using IPython notebooks, so the docs/setup.py script requires IPython to convert the notebooks into restructured text files for inclusion with the rest of the documentation.

 Once the documentation is built, you can view it by opening `toyplot/docs/_build/html/index.html` in a web browser.